dsuryd/dotNetify/blog-dev/content/blog/realtime-postgres/index.md

 We set it to publish data changes for all tables, but you can restrict it to just a specific table if you want.

-When the PostgreSQL is publishing replication records (also known as _write-ahead logs_ or WAL), it uses something called replication slots to ensure that the records do not get deleted until they're received by the subscribers.
+When PostgreSQL is publishing replication records (also known as _write-ahead logs_ or WAL), it uses something called replication slots to ensure that the records do not get deleted until they're received by the subscribers.

-Replication slots are great, because they allow a subscriber to go temporarily offline and, on reconnect, to simply pick up where it left off.
+Replication slots are great because they allow a subscriber to go temporarily offline and, on reconnect, to simply pick up where it left off.
 But there's a caveat: the WAL records can pile up in a prolonged disconnection event, to the point that it can run out of space and crash the database, and therefore, the slots need to be monitored.

 Here's how we create a replication slot: